mpoteryk/favourites-for-spotify/README.md

 Favourites for Spotify is a web application that displays a user's Spotify listening statistics in an intuitive and informative way.
 This is one of my first "full stack" projects.

-I started this project in October 2022 by learning about REST APIs and interacting with the Spotify API.
-I then wrote the backend code to connect with the Spotify API using Authorization Code Flow.
+I started this project in October 2022 by learning about REST APIs and interacting with Spotify's API.
+I then wrote the backend code to connect with Spotify's API using Authorization Code Flow.
 During the middle of December I began designing the UI and its functionality.
 I then implemented this throughout the rest of December and January.
 Since then, I have been refactoring code and working on the features under [future development](https://github.com/mpoteryk/favourites-for-spotify#future-development).

 ### Demo